Print this topic

 Niho kua mekea atu

-If you aren't comfortable putting the tooth back in:
+If you are not comfortable putting the tooth back in:

 Always seek advice and treatment from a dentist.